Making Crystal Shine!

 The West Metro has changed dramatically in the last twenty years.
 Cities like Golden Valley, Robbinsdale, and New Hope have had large-scale efforts to increase their competitiveness in attracting and retaining residents, businesses, and events.
 For Crystal to compete with our neighbors we need a strong and clear vision and plan for development.

 Unlike other cities Crystal does not have a robust and specific comprehensive plan or vision.
 I commit to overhauling our comprehensive plan to revitalize our commercial areas and create places that visitors and residents want to go and spend their time and dollars.
 Without these plans and visions development happens on a site-by-site basis with little thought to how new spaces integrate with existing businesses, housing, or parks.
-Through planning and engagement with residents and businesses we can help shape a more diversified tax base and attractive city.
+We've already started the process with the first ever long term vision for downtown Crystal!

 Crystal will have a light rail stop at the Bass Lake and Co.
-Hwy 81 interchange in the next six to eight years.
+Hwy 81 interchange in the next three to six years.
 If done right this single light rail stop can revitalize the northern half of Crystal.
 As seen in other suburban communities along the Green Line Extension a single light rail station can bring millions of dollars in new development.
 If Crystal does not drive the station design and development plans, we could end up with a light rail that does not serve our existing businesses and development that does not integrate into our city.

 We must start the process of creating planning priorities for development surrounding the station, that way when large development companies come to town we can drive the process and ensure Crystal's needs are met - not just the developers.